15850 Private Sidney James Hart, M.M., 10th & 1st Battalions Gloucestershire Regiment

 Rolls of Honour photos: Jane Dickson, Michael Carver

-Sidney and Dorothy’s son Robert William Hart was born on 27th August 1922.
+By June 1921 Sidney was employed as a Gardener to the Earl of Plymouth at Hewell Grange, Redditch, Worcestershire.
+Sidney and Dorothy’s son Robert William Hart was then born on 27th August 1922.
 His birth was registered in the Bromsgrove District.

 Between 1928 and 1930, Sidney and Dorothy lived at 33 High Street, Berkhamsted.
 However, from 1932, their address was 54 Quaker’s Lane, Potters Bar.
 In the 1939 Register, compiled in September 1939, Sidney was a GPO Telephonist Supervisor, Dorothy had “Unpaid Domestic Duties”, Sylvia was a Typist and Robert a Junior Clerk.